Tax Compliance and Planning · · 17 min read

 Understand Your Tax Bracket and Marginal Rates

 Hey there, small business owners!
-As we look ahead to 2026, it’s super important to get a handle on the federal tax brackets and marginal rates that’ll affect your earnings.
+As we look ahead to 2026, it’s super important to get a handle on the tax brackets that’ll affect your earnings.
 These brackets range from 10% to 37%, depending on how much you make.
-For example, if you’re a single filer, you’ll hit that top marginal tax rate of 37% if your taxable earnings go over $640,600.
+For example, if you’re a single filer, you’ll hit that threshold if your taxable earnings go over $640,600.
 For married couples filing jointly, that threshold is $768,600.
 Knowing these brackets helps you figure out how much tax you’ll owe on each extra dollar you earn.

 Let’s say you find yourself in the 24% tax bracket; that means you’ll pay 24% on any earnings above that bracket’s threshold.
 And don’t forget about the standard deduction!
 In 2026, it’s set at $16,100 for single filers, which is a nice little bump of $350 from last year.
-This info is key when you’re making decisions regarding tax planning and advice, like whether to hold off on earnings until next year or speed up expenses to lower your taxable income.
+This info is key when you’re making decisions regarding your income, like whether to hold off on earnings until next year or speed up expenses to lower your taxable income.

-Using tools like can really help you visualize how different earnings levels impact your tax bills.
-Plus, with new deductions rolling out, like the 20% deduction for qualified income under Section 199A, it’s more important than ever to seek tax planning and advice to optimize your strategies and boost your profits.
+Using tools like tax calculators can really help you visualize how different earnings levels impact your tax bills.
+Plus, with new deductions rolling out, like the qualified business income deduction, it’s more important than ever to seek to optimize your tax strategies and boost your profits.

-And here’s something to keep in mind: the IRS can hit you with underpayment penalties if you don’t pay enough of your tax obligation through withholding or estimated payments.
-To dodge these penalties, make sure you meet the safe harbor payment thresholds.
+And here’s something to keep in mind: the IRS can hit you with underpayment penalties if you don’t pay enough of your tax liability through withholding or estimated payments.
+To dodge these penalties, make sure you meet the safe harbor requirements.
 This means prepaying the lesser of 90% of your current year’s tax or 100% of last year’s tax.
-By understanding these requirements and utilizing tax planning and advice, you can navigate your tax obligations more smoothly and steer clear of unnecessary fees.
+By understanding these requirements and utilizing tax planning strategies, you can navigate your tax obligations more smoothly and steer clear of unnecessary fees.
 So, let’s get to it!

 Each slice of the pie represents a different tax bracket.
 The size of the slice shows how much of your income falls into that tax rate.
 The bigger the slice, the higher the percentage of tax you pay on that portion of your income.